 Grading criteria include: the number of concepts and theories included in the analyses, accurate understandings of concepts and theories, the application of concepts and theories to analyze the case, the depth and quality of your analyses, critical thinking, quality of PPTs, presentation quality, professional dress, efforts in the final project, the quality of your answers to the questions, and completion of the presentation within time limit.
 Marks will be deducted if the time limit is exceeded.

 V. Effective Group leaders (5%)

-If you are a group leader, you will automatically receive 5%.
+If you are a group leader of in-class case analyses or final case projects, you will automatically receive 5%.